 The RGB model is based on light and is used for digital displays, while the CMYK model is based on pigments and is used for printed materials.

-Another color model that is commonly used in art and design is the RYB (Red, Yellow, Blue) model, which is based on the primary colors traditionally used in color mixing.
+The RYB (Red, Yellow, Blue) model, based on the primary colors traditionally used in color mixing, is another color model commonly used in art and design.

 Color Wheel Based On The RYB Color Model

 A key tool in color theory is the color wheel.
-The color wheel is a visual representation of the relationships between colors and is used to help designers choose and combine colors effectively.
+The color wheel is a visual representation of the relationships between colors.
+Designers use it to choose and combine colors effectively.

 It consists of twelve colors, including three primary colors (red, blue, and yellow), three secondary colors (green, purple, and orange), and six tertiary colors (red-orange, yellow-orange, yellow-green, blue-green, blue-purple, and red-purple).
 The color wheel was first invented by Sir Isaac Newton in 1666, and it remains a fundamental tool in color theory to this day.